ivanp7/archipelago/README.md

-# Archipelago, a dynamic finite state machine implementation
+# Archipelago, a dynamic application framework

 The executable: